No other authors tell the modern Asian-Australian story quite like Oliver Phommavanh, with his eloquent mix of humour, depth and understanding.

 As a comedian, Oliver has appeared on stage, and on national TV (The NRL Footy Show) and radio.
 He has also appeared in numerous anthologies such as Growing Up Asian in Australia, Funny Buggers, Trust Me Too and more recently in the 2016 CBCA Notable Book, Rich and Rare.

 Oliver is a fresh, positive voice for cultural diversity in children’s literature and has appeared in countless writers, arts and comedy festivals across Australia.
 He has also traveled overseas, appearing in the Festival of Asian Content in Singapore in 2016, Bookaroo Children’s festival in India and Auckland Readers and Writers Festival in 2014.
 In 2017, he went to Hong Kong for the Young Readers Festival and Macau for the Script Road festival.
 In 2018, Oliver has continued to travel around Asia, with the Singapore Writers Festival’ Words Go Round program, Sharjah Children Reading Festival and NEEV festival in Bangalore, India.
-This year, Oliver will return to India for the Disha Literature Festival.
+In 2019, Oliver returned to India for the Disha Literature Festival.

 Oliver followed Thai-riffic! up with Con-nerd, which has also resonated with readers, shortlisted in both the YABBAs and KOALAs for the last three years running.
 It was also included in the NSW Premier’s Reading Challenge.
 In 2012, Oliver released Punchlines and the sequel to Thai-riffic, Thai-no-mite.
 In 2015, Oliver brought out a book for the Stuff Happens series called Ethan.
 He followed that up with the CBCA Notable book, The Other Christy in 2016.
 In 2017, he released Super Con-nerd, the long-awaited sequel to Con-nerd.